 122 Cap des Méchins, 9 miles SW of Cap Chat, is 18 m high.
 The municipality of Les Méchins, with a population of 1147, is situated SW of the cape.
 A Public wharf, 246 m long and 18 m wide, is located at the end of the cape Le Gros Méchins.
 The NW side of the wharf is protected by a breakwater; vessels berth on the SE side of the wharf.
 The outer section of the wharf is 119 m long while the section adjacent to the dry dock is 127 m long.
-There are depths of 5.6 to 6.2 m alongside the wharf.
+Refer to current chart for depth along the wharf.
 Two dolphins are located NE of the outer end of the wharf.